cchinchristopherj/Right-Whale-Convolutional-Neural-Network/Unsupervised-Learning/README.md

     python training_v2.py

-This constructs the CNN model architectures, trains the filters unsupervised via K-Means, and trains the weights on the dataset.
+This constructs the CNN model architectures of Model 1 or Model 2, respectively, trains the filters unsupervised via K-Means, and trains the weights on the dataset.
 This trained model can be saved to your computer using the command:

-    model.save('whale_cnn.h5')
+    model.save('model.h5')

 Filter Visualization (0th Layer)
 =========================